heyzameer/Brototype-MERN/React/Week-1/Pendings.md

 34. React concurrent
 35. Latest features in React
 36. How to prevent entire right click events from the react app

+- When and why do we need `lazy()`?
+- What is `suspense`?
+- Why we got this `error`: A component was suspended while responding to `synchronous input`.
+This will cause the `UI` to be replaced with a `loading indicator`.
+To `fix this`, `updates that suspend` should be wrapped with `start transition`?
+How does `suspense fix` this error?
+- `Advantages and Disadvantages` of using this `code splitting pattern`?
+- When `do we and why do we need suspense`?

+- What is prop drilling?
+- What is lifting the state up?
+- What are Context Provider and Context Consumer?
+- If you don't pass a value to the provider does it take the default value?